TechnologyBrewery/habushu/README.md

 #### useDevRepository ####
 Instructs deployment to use a development repository rather than a release repository.
 This is conceptually similar to Maven's release vs. snapshot repositories, allowing the release repository to only have formal releases with a separate repository for all 'dev' releases.
-Works in conjunction with the 'devRepositoryId' Member and `devRepositoryUrl` properties
+Works in conjunction with the `devRepositoryId` Member and `devRepositoryUrl` properties

 Default: `false`